JenniferShelton/JenniferShelton.github.io/_episodes/10-alignment.md

 Yesterday we discussed absolute and relative paths.
 During this session you will need to keep track of where you are in the filesystem (pwd), how to access your input data from there, and how to access your output files and directories from there.

-It is up to you if you want to do everything with abslute paths, with relative paths, or a mix.
+It is up to you if you want to do everything with absolute paths, with relative paths, or a mix.
 It is up to you if you want to cd to the output directory, the input directory, or a third place.
 Do whichever feels most comfortable to you.
 Note that if you choose to do everything with absolute paths, your working directory does not matter, but you will type more.